trappitsch/box/README.md

 that allows you to easily package your existing python project with [`PyApp`](https://ofek.dev/pyapp/).

-Currently, `box` only support python projects that have their metadata stored in a `pyproject.toml` file.
+Currently, `boxer` only support python projects that have their metadata stored in a `pyproject.toml` file.
 See [here](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/#writing-pyproject-toml)
 for details.